Tom Chambers (basketball): Maccabi Tel Aviv (1995–1996)

-End of playing career
+Charlotte Hornets (1997)

+After his stint in Israel, Chambers signed a contract with the Charlotte Hornets.
+He played twelve games with the Hornets but was waived.

+Philadelphia 76ers (1997)

-After his stint in Israel, Chambers decided to reunite with the Phoenix Suns.
-However, before playing a single game of a second run there, he was traded to the Charlotte Hornets.
-He played twelve games with the Hornets but was then waived.
-Chambers would play in one more NBA game, with the Philadelphia 76ers, during the 1997–98 regular season, before retiring.
-In the last game of his career, played on November 26, 1997, he had six points, two rebounds, and two steals for the 76ers, against the Cleveland Cavaliers, in his only appearance with the team.
+Chambers played in one more NBA game, with the Philadelphia 76ers, during the 1997–98 regular season before retiring.
+In the last game of his career which was against the Cleveland Cavaliers, played on November 26, 1997, he had six points.
+He also had two rebounds, and two steals for the 76ers, in his only appearance with the team.

 Player profile

 Chambers appeared in 16 NBA seasons as a member of the San Diego Clippers, Seattle SuperSonics, Phoenix Suns, Utah Jazz, Charlotte Hornets, and Philadelphia 76ers.
-Chambers scored 20,049 total points in the NBA for a career average of 18.1 points per game.
+He scored 20,049 total points in the NBA for a career average of 18.1 points per game.
 His career high was a 60-point performance with the Suns against the Sonics on March 24, 1990.
 He appeared in four NBA All-Star Games during his career (1987, 1989, 1990, and 1991), earning game MVP honors in 1987 after scoring 34 points.
-He also played in the 1993 NBA Finals as a member of the Suns, but his team lost to the Chicago Bulls.
-He is one of just two players (alongside Antawn Jamison) currently eligible for induction into the Basketball Hall of Fame who have scored 20,000 points who have not been inducted.
+He also played in the 1993 NBA Finals as a member of the Suns, but the team lost to the Chicago Bulls.
+He is one of just two players (alongside Antawn Jamison) currently eligible for induction into the Basketball Hall of Fame who have scored 20,000 points and who have not been inducted.

 Legacy

-Chambers was inducted into the Phoenix Suns Ring of Honor in April 1999 and became the first inductee since the Ring of Honor was installed at the then-America West Arena (now Footprint Center).
+Chambers was inducted into the Phoenix Suns Ring of Honor in April 1999 and became the first inductee since the Ring of Honor was installed at America West Arena (now Footprint Center).
 As part of the induction ceremony, he received a bronze statue by artist Sam Wickey recreating his 1989 dunk over the New York Knicks guard Mark Jackson.
-Chambers was also honored with being inducted into the Utah Sports Hall of Fame in 2010, and the Arizona Sports Hall of Fame in 2019.
+Chambers was also honored by being inducted into the Utah Sports Hall of Fame in 2010 and the Arizona Sports Hall of Fame in 2019.
+Of all former NBA players that are (or have been) eligible for election to the Naismith Memorial Basketball Hall of Fame, Chambers is one of only three players (along with Antawn Jamison and Joe Johnson) to have scored 20,000 or more career points without being elected to the Hall of Fame.